hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-web-domain-httpauth admin acme.com alice white_rA$$bIt

-The call is used for changing http auth user password
+This function is used for changing http auth user password

 *******************************************************************